FoalTS/foal/docs/authentication-and-access-control/quick-start.md

 # Quick Start

-> This document describes changes and new features introduced in version 1.0.0.
-Instructions to upgrade to the new release can be found [here](https://github.com/FoalTS/foal/releases/tag/v1.0.0).
-Old documentation can be found [here](https://github.com/FoalTS/foal/blob/v0.8/docs/authentication-and-access-control/introduction.md).

 *Authentication* is the process of verifying that a user is who he or she claims to be.
 It answers the question *Who is the user?*.

 > *Example: a user enters their login credentials to connect to the application*.